JoyMonteiro/bharatsim-tutorial/source/frameworkbasics-social.rst

 ``Intervention``
 ~~~~~~~~~~~~~~~~

-This is a generic intervention that can be invoked several times or once when the activation condition is met based on the parameters passed.
-This can be used to implement lockdowns during an epidemic every time the infected fraction of agent reaches a certain threshold.
+This is a generic intervention that can be invoked whenever the activation condition is met based on the parameters passed.
+This can be used to implement lockdowns during an epidemic every time the infected fraction of agent reaches a certain threshold, for example.

 Five parameters can be passed ``Intervention`` object: